scalespeeder/DayZ-Chernarus-Spooky-Misty-Devils-Castle-Json-Mod-Snippet-PC-Xbox-PlayStation/readme.txt

 This code snippet will spawn in a spooky mist in and around Devils Castle, in Chernarus.

-To install these snippets simply insert them into the correct position (near the top on a line after the firt [ Bracket) in yourcfgEffectArea.json file and restart your server.
+To install these snippets simply insert them into the correct position (near the top on a line after the firt [ Bracket) in your cfgEffectArea.json file and restart your server.

  Thanks, Rob.